What is a Nebulizer?

-Even though you put more medicine into the nebulizer cup than what is expelled from an inhaler, most studies show (as you can see here) that when an inhaler is used properly with a spacer it is just as effective as nebulized medicine.
+Even though you put more medicine into the nebulizer cup than what is expelled from an inhaler, most studies show that when an inhaler is used properly with a spacer it is just as effective as nebulized medicine.

-To learn which one works best for you or your child, click here.
+Here’s how to learn which one works best for you or your child.